sometotal/noperadio.com/README.md

 Talk about some details specific to this Jekyll site, like Github Pages, Bundler and how to get up and running fast.

 Then sit back and watch the money pile up!
+Aw Yeah